Please provide your zip code to see plans in your area.

 Spousal impoverishment rules allow spouses of Medicaid LTSS recipients (i.e. the non-applying spouses) to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income, along with resource and housing allowances.
 This rule applies when one spouse is receiving Medicaid coverage for LTSS, and the other spouse doesn’t have Medicaid.

-In Ohio in 2020, these “community spouses” are allowed to keep:
+In Ohio in 2022, these “community spouses” were allowed to keep:

 Because long-term care is expensive, individuals can have an incentive to give away or transfer assets to make themselves eligible for Medicaid LTSS.
 To curb these asset transfers, federal law requires states to have a penalty period for Medicaid nursing home applicants who give away or transfer assets for less than their value.
 States have the option of using a penalty period for HCBS.

 Ohio has chosen to have an asset transfer penalty for both nursing home care and HCBS.
-This penalty is based on 60-month lookback period where asset transfers and gifts are not allowed.
-The asset transfer penalty is calculated by dividing the value of transfers and gifts by the monthly cost of nursing home care (which is $6,905 in Ohio in 2020).
+This penalty is based on a 60-month lookback period where asset transfers and gifts are not allowed.
+The asset transfer penalty is calculated by dividing the value of transfers and gifts by the monthly cost of nursing home care (which is $7,453 in Ohio in 2023).

 Medicaid has to try to recover from an enrollee’s estate what it paid for long-term care related costs beginning at age 55.
 States can choose to also pursue estate recovery for all other Medicaid benefits, and for enrollees who did not receive LTSS.

-Ohio uses estate recovery to recoup, to the extent possible, all Medicaid expenditures for people who were 55 or older (including Medicaid expansion enrollees), as well as amounts that Medicaid spent on care for people under 55 who were institutionalized.
+Ohio uses estate recovery to recoup, to the extent possible, all Medicaid expenditures for people who were 55 or older (including Medicaid expansion enrollees), including amounts that Medicaid spent on care for people under 55 who were institutionalized.

 Ohio has significantly expanded the types of assets that it recovers from an estate.
 Federal law only requires states to recover long-term care related costs from the portion of an estate subject to an enrollee’s will.
 But Ohio will also recover assets that pass outside of the probate process.